mayowaolatunji/reflexive-solana-auditor/RSAJudge.md

 # RSA-Judge — Review & Severity Adjudication Engine

 RSA-Judge is an advanced evaluation framework designed to replicate the decision-making process of elite smart contract security contest judges.
-It is built to rigorously assess submitted findings and determine whether they withstand the level of scrutiny applied in top-tier audits and competitive security reviews.
+It is built to rigorously assess submitted findings and determine whether they withstand the level of scrutiny applied in top-tåier audits and competitive security reviews.

 This engine does not reward surface-level correctness, theoretical exploits, or loosely defined risk.
 Instead, it enforces a strict standard centered on provable impact, technical precision, and adherence to scope, invariants, and documented protocol behavior.